Fascinated by the Rainbow Mountains of Peru? You’re not alone – get ready for a deep dive into this beautiful natural wonder.

 Guided Tours

-Group or private tours deliver guaranteed fun and exciting adventures; there are even tours done on mountain bikes or horseback if you fancy an extra challenge (I’ll stick to my feet for this one, thanks).
+Group or private tours deliver guaranteed fun and exciting adventures; there are even tours done on mountain bikes if you fancy an extra challenge (I’ll stick to my feet for this one, thanks).

 Which tours are worth your hard-earned cash?
 Let’s delve in…